Plants 101

 CAUSE: Overwatered

-Monsteras can be irritating to cats, dogs, and humans if foliage consumed.
+Monsteras are toxic and can be irritating to cats, dogs, and humans if foliage is consumed.
 Best practice is always to keep houseplants out of reach of small children and pets.

 Words By The Sill